jobergum/dense-vector-ranking-performance/README.md

 Parameter explanation :
 * -s 120 run for 120 seconds
-* -n 1 one client (No concurrency, only measuring latency while no concurrency
+* -n 1 one client (No concurrency, only measuring latency with no concurrency involved
 * -c 0 No client wait, fire a new query when the previous has completed
 * -i 20 Ignore the latency of the first 20 queries to allow JVM warmup (JiT)
 * -q input query file